How can I see hidden files in MS-DOS?

 While in the MS-DOS or the Windows command line, it may be necessary to view hidden files and directories.
-Navigate to the directory you wish to view hidden files or directories and use either the attrib or below dir commands.
+Navigate to the directory you want to view hidden files or directories and use either the attrib or below dir commands.

 Viewing hidden files with dir command